 I do wish Birkenstocks would last a bit longer because they are also expensive but I do wear them much more often than my Chacos.
 In the summer they are what I choose for daily wear.

-So it all evens out and I do think that they are worth the price tag.
+So it all evens out and I do think that both are worth the price tag.

 If I am going to be out in wet conditions in warm weather then there’s no question – I’m wearing my Chacos.